JordanMartinez/purescript-jordans-reference/92-PureScript-Type-Checker/start.md

 $$COMB: {\Gamma \vdash {\color{red} 1 : \tau' \rightarrow \tau } \qquad \Gamma \vdash x : \tau' \over{\Gamma \vdash (\lambda f. f x) \ 1 : \tau}}$$

 Following the logic above, we can see that $1$ must be proved to have type $\tau' \rightarrow \tau$ for the rest of the proof to work.
 Intuitively, we know that $1$, being a literal constant value, must have type $\tau$, not $\tau \rightarrow \tau$.

-The algorithm that type checks such an expression using these rules is called unification.

 ### Unification: Type-Checking an Expression